thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

 edit-circle:
     0:
         image: /images/user-guide/widgets/maps/edit-circle-1-pe.png
-        title: 'To resize the circle, click on it — the radius handle will appear.
-Drag this point to adjust the size of the circle.'
+        title: 'To resize the circle, click on it, and a radius edi point will appear.
+Drag it to adjust the size of the circle.'
     1:
         image: /images/user-guide/widgets/maps/edit-circle-2-pe.png
         title: 'Once you&#39;re satisfied with the new size, click anywhere outside the circle to apply the current dimensions.'